Danny7226/LearningSummary/README.md

     * This makes sure a certain customer will never be treated differently during dial-up
     * We can gradually dial up the exposure percentage (from 10 - 100%), instead of control/treatment ratio
     * And then, we only analyze people that fall in the gating treatment scope.
 And each individual client will be treated consistently

+### HashMap
+* HashMap uses array and linkedlist fundamentally to implement
+* When the size of a linkedlist goes greater than 8, HashMap will expand array size up to 64 first
+* If size of the HashMap array is greater than 64 (2^6), and size of linkedlist is greater than 8 (2^3), HashMap will treeify LinkedList into red/black tree
+* Red/Black tree is optimized than AVL (balanced-binary search tree) in the sense of faster insertion and removal operations (but takes more memory as a tradeoff)
+* AVL is a good data-structure in memory, whereas B tree (m-way search tree) is good for disk data storage
+* Define exp(x,y) means x to the power of y
+  * Size of HashMap is exp(2,x), instead of an arbitrary integer.
+The reason for this is there is an `(n-1) & hash` operation to determine which index/bucket to put data in the array.
+  * if size is in the form of exp(2,x), mod operation is fast as it can be calculated with bit operation

+###